dai/desktop/README.md

 ## 🚀 Closed Beta

 Atuin Desktop is currently in **closed beta**.
 We're actively collecting feedback and improving the experience based on real-world usage.
+Join the [waitlist](https://wt.ls/atuin)

 > **Note**: The source code will be available in this repository soon.
 For now, this repo serves as the place for issue tracking, feature requests, and feedback during our beta phase.